Kell Brook to face Vyacheslav Senchenko in October

 Senchenko was BADLY exposed last year in April in getting stopped in the 9th round by the feather-fisted Paulie Malignaggi.
 I don’t care that Senchenko beat a rusty, WAY past his best Ricky Hatton in his last fight in November of last year.
 I still see Senchenko, #11 WBA, #12 IBF, #13 WBC, as not being a big name at 147.
 He’s a fringe contender and that’s it.

 Why is it that we keep hearing that Brook will be fighting a big name fight after fight and instead we see him fighting guys like Matthew Hatton, Hector Saldivia, and Carson Jones?
+It’s just pretty sad because the training wheels should have come off for Brook years ago.
+I mean, the guy is a 9-year pro and he’s still not fighting upper echelon of the welterweight division.

 Why isn’t Brook fighting Keith Thurman, Diego Chaves, Adrien Broner, Marcos Maidana, Victor Ortiz, Robert Guerrero or Ruslan Provodnikov?
 I can understand him not fighting for a world title given that he blew it big time recently when he had a chance to fight for a title against IBF welterweight champion.
 But I don’t understand why Brook isn’t being matches against the best welterweights like the fighters mentioned above.